daronphang/programming-resources/caching/CDN/redirection/anycast.md

 ### DNS mitigation

 A properly Anycasted CDN increases the surface area of the receiving network so that the unfiltered denial-of-service traffic from a distributed botnet will be absorbed by each of the CDN’s data centers.
 As a result, as a network continues to grow in size and capacity it becomes harder and harder to launch an effective DDoS against anyone using the CDN.

+### Benefits

+Load balancing systems (GSLB) are not required as it relies on the original routing device on the public network.
+Moreover, it can use IGP routing calculation to achieve true nearby service and fast redundant backup.

+### Drawbacks

+One prominent limitation is the **inability to achieve session retention**.
+Routers treat each data packet in TCP connection as independent, and do not care which TCP connection they belong to.